dtcaciuc/conecerto_scoreboard/README.md

 until the scoreboard server is reachable and then attempt to start Chromium in kiosk mode.

+## Configuring event names and dates

+To display custom event names in the explorer, set `EVENT_SCHEDULE` envar to point to a CSV file containing the entire schedule of upcoming events.
+After that, the correct event name will be picked up automatically for whatever day you launch the scoreboard on.
+The latter is much easier and allows you to define the schedule once and forget about it (unless some of the event dates change).

+The event CSV file must have two columns:

+* `date` - Event date, in the `yyyy_mm_dd` format
+* `name` - Event name (must not contain any commas)

+> [!NOTE]
+> The file must start with a header row containing field names.

+You can also set `EVENT_NAME` envar to name the current event directly, however you'll need to update the value for every event, and so configuring the schedule instead is preferable.

+If neither event name nor schedule are configured, explorer will display the current date instead.

 ## Posting results to a remote server

 If the timing computer where Scoreboard is running has access to the Internet,